czyzby/gdx-skins/medieval/README.md

 ## Description

     Simple skin.
 Works for me !
-    Includes a "power of two cursor" image !
     Includes also ImageButtons with different images !

+    Good advice : You can use the "gauntlet images" (included in raw directory)  and resize them to "power of two" (16*16, 32*32....) and use them as cursor !

 ## License